NucleusEngineering/data-journey/.journey/tutorial_stockholm.neos.md

 ### Update Project ID in terraform.tfvars

-Rename the `terraform.tfvars.example` file to `terraform.tfvars` and update the default project ID in the file to match your project ID.
+In the `terraform.tfvars` file , update the default project ID to match your project ID.

 Check that the file has been saved with the updated project ID value.